-Makers of Fine Modern Papel Picado
+Makers of Fine Papel Picado

 Our work has been featured in many print and online publications, including Brides, Martha Stewart Weddings, Brides UK, Destination Weddings, Australian Gourmet Traveller, Eco-Beautiful Weddings, Pregnancy and Newborn, and Taste of Home.

-In my familia, Friday nights are part of our living ceremony.
+In our familia, Friday nights are part of our living ceremony.
 We gather around the kitchen table-- eating, laughing, catching up on the latest & greatest, and teasing each other.
 Oh, the stories we tell! ¡Ay Mujer! was born on one of these nights.
 Because, why not?
 Why not make a living doing what we love?
 Why not fulfill a romantic yearning for quality and substance in our craft?
 Why not reclaim what has become 'disposable art' and elevate it back to where it started... as a sacred offering… a prayer?

-About the Artist: Yreina Flores Ortiz
+About the Artist behind our designs: Yreina Flores

 Yreina grew up appearing in local parades alongside her grandfather, Dave Hernandez, the founder of the City of Indio's International Tamale Festival.
 Her early memories are filled with the excitement of community festivals, fairs and looking up to her community-organizer grandparents, parents and family friends.
 Her hometown's motto is "The City of Festivals".
 Her happiness, pride and love for her community is reflected in her work.

 Yreina's fine art papel picado pieces have exhibited in the National Museum of Mexican Art, the Palm Springs Art Museum, and the PS Art Museum of Palm Desert.
 She holds a BFA in Photography from Art Center College of Design.